 It must be emphasized that this cultivar is highly prone to Phytophthera lateralis, a water-borne fungal disease of the roots.
 If grown on its own roots, it absolutely must be sited in drier sites in freely draining soil.
-Otherwise the grower is highly advised to seek out specimens grafted onto disease-resistant (DR) understock that is becoming more prevalent in the nursery trade.
+Otherwise the custodian is highly advised to seek out specimens grafted onto disease-resistant (DR) understock that is becoming more prevalent in the nursery trade.